 And, not as local, but oh so good...

 Basic Necessities is an off-beat café, wine and cheese shop nestled in the Rockfish Valley of the Blue Ridge Mountains near Nellysford, Virginia.
-Since 1997 it has been offering what many call “a taste of Europe in the Blue Ridge Mountains.”
+Since 1997 we've been offering what many call “a taste of Europe in the Blue Ridge Mountains.”

-It is known for in great wines at affordable prices, imported cheeses, a source of fresh local baked breads, and delicious meals in a colorful and creative atmosphere.
-The staff welcomes locals, skiers at Wintergreen Resort, traveling foodies, and those simply exploring beautiful Nelson County.
+We offer great wines at affordable prices, mostly from small, organic producers we visit and know personally, imported cheeses, fresh local baked breads, and memorable meals in a colorful and creative atmosphere.
+Our staff welcomes locals, skiers at Wintergreen Resort, traveling foodies, and those simply exploring beautiful Nelson County.

-At lunch they have long featured Sue Pfaltz’s delicious and innovative soups, big house salads, and seasonal specialties.
+At lunch we have long featured Sue Pfaltz’s delicious and innovative soups, big house salads, and seasonal specialties.
 Reservations are advised for Friday and Saturday night dinners where guests find creatively-prepared dishes and musical entertainment.
-The popular Sunday brunch is from 10-2 and frequently features a harpist during the middle of the day.
+Our popular Sunday brunch is from 10-2 and frequently features a harpist during the middle of the day.

 The retail shop has an extensive selection of wines and cheeses on a wide range of price-points, along with an ever-changing display of products such as fresh flowers, candy, local books as well as Kay's books, breads and "gifts."